MahrRah/azure-observability/web-app-workshop/docs/design/recipe-aggregator-api.md

 ## Non-Functional Requirements

 * What are the primary performance and scalability concerns for this milestone/epic?
+  * SLOs:
+    * the Recipe API availability is greater than or equal to 99,9% (exact [availability test]((https://docs.microsoft.com/en-us/azure/azure-monitor/app/availability-overview)) will be defined later),
+    * response time of the Recipe API is below 5 seconds for 99,9% of requests.
 * Are there specific latency, availability, and RTO/RPO objectives that must be met?
+  * No
 * Are there specific bottlenecks or potential problem areas?
 For example, are operations CPU or I/O (network, disk) bound?
+  * Incorrectly designed database schema, so multiple CosmosDB calls are required to retrieve data.
+  * Fetching/returning too large amount of data at once
+    * a user can put large text data, so some limits should be defined for maximum size of recipes,
+    * number of returned recipes in a paginated response should be properly defined.
+  * Using only a single Azure region for CosmosDB or deploying Azure App Service and CosmosDB in different Azure regions can cause latency.
 * How large are the data sets and how fast do they grow?
+  * The Recipe API will be used for learning purposes, so the growth probably will not be big.
+But there should be defined some limits for the data size as mentioned previously.
 * What is the expected usage pattern of the service?
 For example, will there be peaks and valleys of intense concurrent usage?
+  * As mentioned before the recipe API will be used for learning purposes, so the usage will be minimal.
 * Are there specific cost constraints? (e.g. $ per transaction/device/user)
+  * There is no specific constrains, but it will be a learning sample, so the pricing tiers for all Azure resources should be chosen wisely to not generate high cost.

 ## Operationalization

 * Are there any specific considerations for the CI/CD setup of milestone/epic?
+  * For this milestone we can create a basic pipeline for building, checking format and running unit tests for the solution.
+There is no need to create a deployment pipeline.
 * Is there a process (manual or automated) to promote builds from lower environments to higher ones?
+  * Non-applicable
 * Does this milestone/epic require zero-downtime deployments, and if so, how are they achieved?
+  * Non-applicable
 * Are there mechanisms in place to rollback a deployment?
+  * Non-applicable
 * What is the process for monitoring the functionality provided by this milestone/epic?
+  * Monitoring will be tackled in next milestones.

 ## Dependencies